Security at qub

 11. Branch and Release Hygiene

 main is only advanced by merging dev after CI is green.
-Deploy workflows are triggered from the deploy branch, not from developer pushes.
+Deploy workflows are gated on CI passing and trigger only on pushes to main (production) and dev (staging) — never from PR branches or forks.
 There is no path by which an un-reviewed, un-CI-gated change reaches production.

 Secrets used in deploy workflows are scoped to the deploy environment by our CI platform.
 They are not available to pull-request workflows from forks.